 This is a thing.
 Did you know that this is a thing?
-August in Sweden is crayfish season: a time-honoured tradition celebrated by eating mountains of crustaceans, drinking bottles of Aquavit while wearing very silly hats and singing very silly songs.
+The Swedes eat a lot of crayfish in August as a time-honoured tradition.
+They celebrate this crayfish festival by eating mountains of crustaceans, drinking bottles of Aquavit liqueur while wearing very silly hats and singing very silly songs.
 Don’t you just love Sweden?

 First ingredient for a stella crayfish party is, yep, you guessed it, crayfish!
+Sometimes referred to as a Swedish lobster, these freshwater crustaceans are known as crawfish in the US.
+They’re bigger than a prawn and meatier than a langoustine.
 Until 1994, it was actually forbidden to fish for crayfish until the first Wednesday in August.
 Naturally, Swedes celebrated the season by eating as many crayfish as possible, and generally going cray cray (never gets old, I promise).
 The tradition remains, and we’ve reaped the benefits of silly songs and silly hats.
 Rejoice!

 This bit’s important: you need Aquavit.
 Aquavit is the Swedes traditional ‘schnapps’ distilled from grains and herbs and you can get a lot of different varieties, all of which you’ll forget by the next day.
 This stuff is like rocket fuel, seriously, you won’t realise as you sit there for hours but you are actually completely intoxicated from the waist down.
 But, it’s TRADITION!
 Just make sure you’ve cleared out your schedule for the following day.

 G&T organised the most excellent DJ Fanny to be the toastmaster of the evening.
 She guided us through the traditions, and most importantly the silly songs.
 This involved some of the traditional songs sung by Swedes, or my personal favourite: ABBA’s ‘Gimme Gimme Gimme a Kräfta till middag’.